 Seborrheic keratoses are usually brown, black or light tan.
 The growths (lesions) look waxy or scaly and slightly raised.
 They appear gradually, usually on the face, neck, chest or back.

-Seborrheic keratoses are normally painless and require no treatment.
-You may decide to have them removed if they become irritated by clothing or for cosmetic reasons.
+Seborrheic keratoses are harmless and not contagious.
+They don't need treatment, but you may decide to have them removed if they become irritated by clothing or you don't like how they look.

-- Varies in color, usually from light tan to brown or black
+- Varied in color, ranging from light tan to brown or black

 When to see a doctor

-You can develop seborrheic keratoses at any age, but you're generally more likely to develop them if you're over age 50.
+The peak time for developing seborrheic keratoses is after your 50s.
 You're also more likely to have them if you have a family history of the condition.

 Jan 18, 2022

 - Seborrheic keratoses.
 American Academy of Dermatology. https://www.aad.org/public/diseases/a-z/seborrheic-keratoses-overview.
 Accessed July 9, 2021.

 - Kelly AP, et al., eds.
 Geriatrics.
 In: Taylor and Kelly's Dermatology for Skin of Color.
 2nd ed.
 McGraw-Hill; 2016. https://accessmedicine.mhmedical.com.
 Accessed July 9, 2021.